 I had spent the year transitioning to a plant-based diet free of all animal products, and noticed a profound change in my health and overall well-being.
 I also noticed how my dietary changes were affecting those around me and I began to question our relationship and attachment to food.

 Around the same time I enrolled at IIN, I decided to take my Kundalini Yoga practice further and trained to become a teacher.

 Today, I no longer stress about my weight and I’ve since released all dogma about what it means to be healthy and the idea of good versus bad foods.
 I’ve come to understand that everyone must start where they are and make habitual changes for lifelong health and well-being.

 Integrative Nutrition helped me realize that what we eat is just part of who we are, and while it’s important, it’s not the only qualifier of a happy, healthy, and meaningful life.

-I have a satisfying career making full-time money working part-time as a Self-Care Coach, running an organic buying club, and consulting for food and farming.
+I have a satisfying career making full-time money working part-time as a Wellness & Lifestyle Design Coach and Consultant for food and farming.

 If you’d like to learn more about my experience at Institute for Integrative Nutrition e-mail me at email@example.com I’m happy to answer any questions you may have about the program.